yohasebe/monadic-chat/README.md

 ### Managing Conversations as Monads

-- ♻️  **State Management**: Manage conversation state by obtaining additional responses and storing values in a predefined JSON object
+- ♻️  Manage conversation **state** by obtaining additional responses and storing values in a predefined JSON object

 ## Author